 When shipping large appliances such as a refrigerator, stove, or washer and dryer, it’s important to properly package your shipment to make sure it arrives in good condition.
-Be sure you have measured the dimensions of the destination, to know that your appliances will fit through the doorways, hallways, and into their new places properly.
-If you pay for packing services, a professional will take care of the packing step.
+Be sure you have measured the dimensions to know that your appliances will fit through the doorways, hallways, and into their new places properly.
+If you pay for packing services or white glove shipping, a professional will take care of the packing step.
 If not, you can ask your shipping company how they would like you to prepare appliances and follow their specifications.
 Keep reading to find out how to properly prepare your appliance.

 How you need to package your appliance depends on whether you choose a moving company or a freight service.
-When working with a freight shipper on a large-appliance move, be sure you understand how far they will ship the appliance — will they leave it on the sidewalk for you to wrestle into the house by yourself or will they bring it in and set it up?
-Do not expect delivery teams to uncrate and set up appliances without being there yourself.
-If the appliance appears damaged or ruined, refuse the shipment and insist on returning it for an undamaged one.
+When working with a freight shipper on a large-appliance move, be sure you understand how far they will ship the appliance — will they leave it on the sidewalk for you to bring into the house by yourself, or will they bring it in and set it up?
+Do not expect delivery teams to unload and set up appliances without being there yourself.
+If the appliance appears damaged or ruined, talk to the seller to see if it left this way, and work with them to find a solution.

 Shipping a Refrigerator